PatWalters/kmeans/README.md

 together with fingerprints from the [RDKit](http://rdkit.org/).

 ### Installation
-This script and the associated jupyter notebooks require the RDKit which can be [installed using Anaconda](https://www.rdkit.org/docs/Install.html).
+The script and the associated Jupyter notebooks require the RDKit which can be [installed using Anaconda](https://www.rdkit.org/docs/Install.html).

 ```shell
 conda create -c rdkit -n my-rdkit-env rdkit